How to Grow Hydroponic Marijuana or Weed

 Growing marijuana hydroponically simply means that you grow the plants in an inert, sterile growing medium instead of in soil.
 All of the plants’ nutrient requirements are supplied when you mix water with the nutrient solution.
 Plants are 80% to 95% water; the remaining parts are carbon, oxygen and hydrogen.
 Plants extract these elements from the air and water so nutrients are actually a very small amount of the total weight of a plant.
 It is the plants entire atmosphere that needs to be controlled within the hydroponic environment to produce perfect crops.

 Hydroponic marijuana set ups

-Since modern hydroponics began people have used high intensity discharge (HID) lights like metal halide (MH) or high pressure sodium (HPS) to grow marijuana.
-Metal halide light is close to regular room light or cool fluorescent light and is more abundant in the blue and green spectrums which is best for vegetative growth.
-While high pressure sodium is in the orange, amber and red end of the spectrum which is best for flowering stage (later) growth.
+Since modern hydroponics began people have used high intensity discharge (HID) lights including Metal Halide (MH) or High Pressure Sodium (HPS) to grow marijuana and more recently with great success, LED grow lights.
+Metal halide light is close to regular room light or compact fluorescent light CFL and is more abundant in the blue and green spectrum’s which is best for vegetative growth.
+While high pressure sodium HPS offer light in the orange, amber and red end of the spectrum which is best for flowering stage (later) growth.
 Growers often use these two lights in tandem, MH for vegging and HPS for flowering or both at the same time.
 Marijuana grows well from 420 through 730 nanometres which can be covered in this method.
 HID lamps like the MH and HPS offer a lot of light but just as much wasted energy is emitted as heat.
 You will need to manage that heat with a good ventilation system.
 HIDs also require a ballast to operate so make sure you buy one of them.
-Expect to pay about $250 for a 250W HPS/MH digital ballast, bulb and reflector combo.
+Expect to pay about $250 for a 600W HPS/MH digital ballast, bulb and reflector combo.